Categories

 Assumptions

 We assume that heat and steam purchased by the user is generated from a natural gas CHP plant.
 We assume that direct line microgrid electricity purchased by the user is also generated by a CHP plant.
-We use average efficiency values for natural gas and electric chillers from US DOE to estimate the fuel input for purchased cooling.
+We use average efficiency values for natural gas and electric chillers from U.S. DOE to estimate the fuel input for purchased cooling.
 Based on data from the EIA, we use average power plant generation efficiencies (or heat rates) to estimate upstream emissions from the generation of electricity.
-We assume a 5% transmission and distribution loss for heat and steam systems based on information from UK DEFRA.
-We assume a 3% transmission and distribution loss for purchased cooling based on information from the US EPA.
+We assume a 5% transmission and distribution loss for heat and steam systems based on information from U.K. DEFRA.
+We assume a 3% transmission and distribution loss for purchased cooling based on information from the U.S. EPA.
 For electricity delivered through a direct line, we assume a T&D loss factor that matches the local grid.
 When the user burns wood onsite, we use an average emission factor from wood chips, wood logs, and wood pellets.

 Sources